Treatments and Services

 - Your emotional health is supported with help from our social workers, psychologists and art and music therapists in our Child Life group.

-- Through Seattle Children’s School Services and the Hutch School, we help you keep up with your education during treatment.
+- Through Seattle Children’s School Services we help you keep up with your education during treatment.

 - We also support you and your family with financial counseling, housing, transportation, interpreter services and spiritual care.
 Read about our services for patients and families.